 The Eden Academy Trust is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.
 Children also rarely self-report CSE so staff must be particularly vigilant to potential indicators of risk.

+Child Criminal Exploitation

+Child criminal exploitation (CCE) is a form of abuse where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into criminal activity, in exchange for something the victim needs or wants, and/or for the financial or other advantage of the perpetrator or facilitator, and/or through violence or the threat of violence.

+The abuse can be perpetrated by males or females, and children or adults.
+It can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.

+The victim can be exploited even when the activity appears to be consensual.
+It does not always involve physical contact and can happen online.
+For example, young people may be forced to work in cannabis factories, coerced into moving drugs or money across the country (county lines), forced to shoplift or pickpocket, or to threaten other young people.

+Indicators of CCE can include a child:

+Appearing with unexplained gifts or new possessions

+Associating with other young people involved in exploitation

+Suffering from changes in emotional wellbeing

+Misusing drugs and alcohol

+Going missing for periods of time or regularly coming home late

+Regularly missing school or education

+Not taking part in education

+If a member of staff suspects CCE, they will discuss this with the DSL.
+The DSL will trigger the local safeguarding procedures, including a referral to the local authority’s children’s social care team and the police, if appropriate.

 Female Genital Mutilation (FGM)

 Female Genital Mutilation (FGM) is illegal in England and Wales under the FGM Act (2003).
 It is a form of child abuse and violence against women.
 A mandatory reporting duty requires teachers to report ‘known’ cases of FGM in under 18s, which are identified in the course of their professional work, to the police.
+This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it.

 The duty applies to all persons in The Eden Academy Trust who is employed or engaged to carry out ‘teaching work’ in the school, whether or not they have qualified teacher status.
 The duty applies to the individual who becomes aware of the case to make a report.
-It should not be transferred to the Designated Safeguarding Lead, however the DSL should be informed.
+It should not be transferred to the Designated Safeguarding Lead, however the DSL should be informed unless the member of staff has been specifically told to disclose.
+The duty for teachers mentioned above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.

 If a teacher is informed by a girl under 18 that an act of FGM has been carried out on her or a teacher observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe the act was necessary for the girl’s physical or mental health or for purposes connected with labour or birth, the teacher must personally make a report to the police force in which the girl resides by calling 101.